amanydv95/portfolio-website/README.md

-# portfolio-website
+# Portfolio Website (In Progress)
-Personal website to showcase resume and skills.
+This is my personal website to showcase my resume, skills, and projects.
+Tech Stack: HTML, CSS, GitHub Pages
+🛠️ Status: Under Construction